310mc/https-310mc.github.io-tl/source/_posts/other/ryuseitai_album.md

 It should be very clear what we did to it, so please do get the real thing and find out what it is…☆

-Also, we’ll keep having more and more live shows that’ll cheer you right up!
+As for us, we’ll continue holding more and more live shows that’ll cheer you right up!

 I hope our voices reach you!
 And if they do, then please cheer for us as loud as you can!
 It’ll make us happy!